ramaralo/proxy-com/README.md

 const { processTransport } = require("proxy-com/transports/nodejs/process");

 const proxy = proxycom.createProxy({
-    apiConfig: { props: [ "foo" ]}, // declaring what method we want to proxy (usually the same that are exposed)
+  apiConfig: { name: "myApi", props: ["foo"] }, // declaring what method we want to proxy (usually the same that are exposed)
-    transport: processTransport.getForChildProcess(process) // using a child process transport specific for multi NodeJs processes
+  transport: processTransport.getForChildProcess(process), // using a child process transport specific for multi NodeJs processes
-})
+});

 proxy.foo("childProcess").then((response) => {
   console.log(response); // "Hi childProcess, nice to meet you!"
 });
 ```